rad129ratul/brain-tumor-classifier/README.md

 - **Pituitary** - Tumors in the pituitary gland
 - **No Tumor** - Healthy brain tissue

-The system achieves **98.38% accuracy** on external test data (3,264 images) and utilizes Bayesian Neural Networks for uncertainty quantification, making it highly reliable for educational and research purposes.
+The system achieves **98.58% accuracy** on internal test data (1,054 images) and utilizes Bayesian Neural Networks for uncertainty quantification, making it highly reliable for educational and research purposes.

 ### ⚠️ Important Notice
 **This tool is designed for educational and research purposes only.
 It should NOT be used as a substitute for professional medical diagnosis.
 Always consult qualified healthcare professionals for medical advice.**

 ---